epfl-ada/ada-2024-project-majcj2024/README.md

 [3] https://query.wikidata.org/

-### Datasets
-To get the datasets for the analysis, download from http://www.cs.cmu.edu/~ark/personas/ and https://www.kaggle.gicom/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies.

 ## Project Structure

-The directory structure of new project looks like this:
+The current directory structure of the project iss the following:

 ```
 ├── data                        <- Project data files